mstr-dev/Visualization-Plugins-Deprecated/README.md

 ###Create Customized Visualiztions
 You can follow the [introduction](https://lw.microstrategy.com/MSDZ/MSDL/10/docs/projects/VisSDK_All/Default.htm#topics/HTML5/Creating_an_HTML5_visualization.htm%3FTocPath%3DVisualization%2520SDK%7CHTML5%2520Visualizations%7C_____0) to create a new customized visualization.

-###Sharing Strategy
+###Sharing Your Visualizations
 Sharing your visualizations is highly encouraged.
+We would appreciate your contribution to the MicroStrategy community.

 Steps to share: